 As a rule of thumb, it’s always a good idea to contact the police if there’s any visible damage to the other vehicle.

-How Long Do You Have to Report a Car Accident To Your Insurance in New Jersey?
+How Long Do You Have to Report a Car Accident To Your Insurance Company in New Jersey?

 As with reporting an accident to the police, it’s recommended that you report a car accident to your insurance company as soon as possible after the incident occurs.
 While there might not be a strict legal deadline specified by the state, most insurance policies recommend reporting accidents as soon as reasonably possible.
 It is important to note that reporting an accident to your insurance company is not the same thing as filing a claim.
-For assistance in retrieving a NJ State Police Car Crash Report visit this link.
+You may also need a New Jersey insurance claims lawyer to assist you, and we can help!

 Insurance companies often prefer immediate or timely reporting for several reasons: